The Cancer Research

 Coffee contains a variety of phytochemicals, many of which have antioxidant properties.
 Coffee's possible link to cancer is a well studied one, with over 1,000 studies on the topic.
 Early in the research, some studies hinted that coffee might increase cancer risk.
 Larger and more well-designed studies now suggest the opposite: it may be protective for some cancers.

-What Current Evidence Shows: AICR/WCRF Expert Report and Its Updates (CUP)
+Current Evidence: AICR/WCRF Expert Report and Its Updates (CUP)

 Coffee, brewed from the beans of a small shrub or tree, contains vitamin B2 (riboflavin) and a variety of phytochemicals.
-After a systematic review of the global scientific literature, AICR/WCRF weighed the strength of the evidence linking coffee to lower or no risk for several cancers.
+After a systematic review of the global scientific literature, AICR/WCRF weighed the strength of the evidence linking coffee to risk of cancer development.
+This comprehensive review concluded:

 ”There is a tremendous amount of evidence out there on coffee and cancer risk and now the research is consistent and clear... showing coffee is not a risk for most of the cancers studied.”